Why GPU instances are better for hashcat

 To take advantage of the GPU capabilities these EC2 instances, we need to:

 - Install NVIDIA driver

-After spinning up the instance just run the following command to initiate a hashcat benchmark:
+After spinning up the instance just run the the below Docker container to initiate a hashcat benchmark: